Thai Red Curry Chicken made easily with curry paste, chicken, and your favorite vegetables. A one pot meal that's easy and ready in 30 minutes.

 If it's too spicy you can try adding a little bit of water or more coconut milk to dilute the spice.

-Curry is a great make ahead type of meal and leftovers store great in the fridge for about 4 days.
+Curry is a great make ahead type of meal and leftovers can be store in the refrigerator for up to 5 days.
+Curry can also be frozen in freezer safe bags or containers for up to 2 months.

 When making the curry, don't leave it cooking on the stove too long, to where the vegetables get soggy.
 This way when you re-heat the curry it will still have some crunch to them.